 The safe use of social media and the internet will also be covered in other subjects where relevant.
-The school currently uses Project Evolve as part of the Computing Curriculum to support explicit e-safety awareness.

 Where necessary, teaching about safeguarding, including online safety, will be adapted for vulnerable children, victims of abuse and some pupils with SEND.